moliver28/research-handbook/content/handbook/engineering/infrastructure/production/_index.md

 ### Overview

-Mock DR events are simulated almost every week for a service and/or combination of services to test our DR processes and improve on them in case of an actual incident.
+Mock DR events planned on a quarterly schedule simulated for a service and/or combination of services to test our DR processes and improve on them in case of an actual incident.

 ### Definitions